-OIP must receive: 1) Your online study abroad application and 2) A printed copy with advisor’s signature (and coach’s signature if applicable) by 5 p.m. on Dec.
-1.
+The Office of International Progams must receive: 1) Your online study abroad application and 2) A printed copy with advisor’s signature (and coach’s signature if applicable) by 5 p.m. on December 3.

 If your application is late, it will receive last priority and you may not be able to study abroad because of it.
-All parts of the application (See above) completed application, with advisor’s signature and coach’s signature (if applicable) must be submitted by 5 p.m. on Dec.
-1, for it not to be considered late.
+All parts of the completed application (See above), with advisor’s signature and coach’s signature (if applicable) must be submitted by 5 p.m. on December 3, for it not to be considered late.

 What if I don’t get into any of my three choices?

 If we are not able to offer you acceptance into any of your top three programs, we will allow you to be reconsidered for another available program.
 If nothing is available, then you will not be able to study abroad.

 Does my financial aid transfer when I go abroad?

 Loyola institutional financial aid can be used for all Loyola programs and Loyola exchanges.
 Loyola institutional financial aid cannot be used for Florence, or any other affiliation, summer program or non-Loyola program.
 Students who benefit from the Yellow Ribbon/post 9-11 GI Bill should contact the office of financial aid or the records office to see if they can use that program's benefits to study abroad.